zgabaj/IBAProject/README.md

 - create js folder and add jquery library, validation plugin and datepicker
 - create js script, studentValidation.js for validation for input
 - add mapping for resources in spring-config.xml

+Level 10
+- change return value of ShowAllStudent method in StudentService interface to List
+- refactor StudentServiceListImpl and StudentServiceDBImpl
+- create new RestController
+- create JsonDateDeserializer and JsonDateSerializer and add anotation in Student
+- remove StartUpListener
+- add configuration for JSON plugin and JSON connverter in spring-config.xml